 Winona County man sentenced to more than 10 years for wife's murder

 Jul.
-22—WINONA — The rural Dakota, Minn., man who admitted this spring to killing his wife just more than a year ago was sentenced Wednesday to more than 10 years in state prison.
+23—WINONA — The rural Dakota, Minn., man who admitted this spring to killing his wife just more than a year ago was sentenced Wednesday to more than 10 years in state prison.

 Joseph Bailly Wright, 80, pleaded guilty on April 13 in Winona County District Court to a single count of second-degree murder.
 He was sentenced by Judge Mary Leahy on Wednesday to 128 months in state prison.
 He will receive credit for the 377 days he has already served.